NitrousSL/api/README.md

 }
 ```

-Each module is registered to a category and can be accessed via the category enum, router defers indexing by category as well.
+Each module must be assigned a category, which is used for indexing.

 ## Module Interface